whywilson/mfkey32v2/README.md

+# Mfkey32 for MTools Lite
+Mfkey32 function are imported to MTools Lite App to support detect Mifare Keys for the ChameleonUltra and the ChameleonLite devices.
+MTools Lite App is based on Flutter and using Bluetooth to connect the Chameleon Device.
+The related code to implement mfkey32 are under folder `dart`.

 # Mfkey32 Version 2
 Mfkey32v2 is a tool used to calculate Mifare Classic Keys from encrypted nonces obtained from the reader.